holmescharles/cv/README.md

-Go into *build* to make pdfs and html.

 # Known Issues

-- Building on mac with 'sans-serif' font will drop spaces before "stars" if they are the first line of a paragraph.
+- Mac fonts seem to omit "pre-asteris" spaces on the first line of a paragraph.